-The department head shall issue any written warning within thirty (30) business days of his or her knowledge of any infraction.
+The department head shall issue any written warning within thirty (30) business days of his or her knowledgecompletion of a review of any infraction.
 The warning shall outline the nature of the infraction and will offer remedial suggestions.
 A copy of the warning shall be placed in the employee's personnel folder.